-An alternative is to buy a Wahoo cadence or cadence and speed sensor to pair with Zwift.
+An alternative is to buy a Wahoo cadence or cadence and speed sensor to pair with Zwift and Peloton.
 They can be a little tricky to attach to the bike (may need patience to get them in the right place) and you need some strong double back tape to attach the sensor to flywheel but it is a cheaper option than the Convertor if buying separately.

 If you want to use the Keiser App (for tracking) and Peloton for the workouts at the same time you need to have two devices connected or I have seen mentioned you can run Peloton in the background and cast it to your TV.

-There is some good information, including how to convert Keiser 24 resistance levels to Peleton’s 100 levels, at the facebook group Peloton Digital App Users.
-It seems this is a choice quite a number of people have successfully taken to combine the two for a quality cardio workout at home.
+There is some good information, including how to convert Keiser’s 24 resistance levels to Peleton’s 100 levels and power output (to use with Power Zone workouts, at the facebook group Peloton Digital App Users.
+It seems this is the bike choice for quite a number of people.
+They have successfully taken to combine the two for a quality cardio workout at home.

 It also continues to work with the GoInd App.
 This is available for iOS phones and mobile devices and required iOS 7.0 and later.
 It is not available for any other mobile device platforms restricting its usability.
 The App is available in Spanish and English.